Messages and transactions

 "success": true,

-aborted: true is a toncenter field, transaction has no such field
+is a toncenter field.
+Transaction has no such field.

-In such a system with asynchronous and parallel smart contract calls, it can be hard to define the order of actions to process.
+In a system with asynchronous and parallel smart contract calls, it can be hard to define the order of actions to process.
 That's why each message in TON has its Logical time or Lamport time (later just lt).
-It is used to understand which event caused another and what a validator needs to process first.
+This time is used to understand which event caused another and what a validator needs to process first.

 It is strictly guaranteed that the transaction resulting from a message will have a lt greater than the lt of the message.
 Likewise, the lt of a message sent in some transaction is strictly greater than the lt of the transaction that caused it.
-As well as this, messages that were sent from one account and transactions which happened on one account are strictly ordered as well.
+In addition, messages sent from one account and transactions on one account are strictly ordered.

 For the case in the image, it turns out: in_msg_lt < tx0_lt < out_msg_lt

-Thanks to this, for every account we always know the order of transactions, received messages and sent messages.
+Thanks to this, we always know the order of transactions, received messages and sent messages for every account.

-Moreover, if account A sent two messages to account B, it is guaranteed that the message with a lower lt will be processed earlier:
+Moreover, if account A sends two messages to account B, it is guaranteed that the message with a lower lt will be processed earlier:

-Otherwise, an attempt to synchronize delivery would require the state of all the others to be known before processing one shard, thereby breaking parallelization and destroying efficient sharding.
+Otherwise, an attempt to synchronize delivery would require knowing the state of all the others before processing one shard, thereby breaking parallelization and destroying efficient sharding.

 For each block, we can define the lt span as starting from the first transaction and ending with the lt of the last event in the block (message or transaction).
-Blocks are ordered the same way as other events in TON and so if one block depends on the other, it has a higher lt.
+Blocks are ordered like other events in TON, so if one block depends on the other, it has a higher lt.
 The child block in a shard has a higher lt than its parent.
-A masterchain block's lt is higher that the lts of shard blocks that it lists, since a master block depends on listed shard blocks.
-Each shard block contains an ordered reference to the latest (at the moment of shard block creation) master block and thus the shard block lt is higher than the referenced master block lt.
+A masterchain block's lt is higher than the lts of shard blocks that it lists since a master block depends on listed shard blocks.
+Each shard block contains an ordered reference to the latest (at the moment of shard block creation) master block, and thus, the shard block lt is higher than the referenced master block lt.

 Message delivery